apache/spark/docs/apache-airflow/howto/set-up-database.rst

 ----------------------------

 SQLite database can be used to run Airflow for development purpose as it does not require any database server (the database is stored in a local file).
-There are a few limitations of using the SQLite database (for example it only works with Sequential Executor) and it should NEVER be used for production.
+There are many limitations of using the SQLite database (for example it only works with Sequential Executor) and it should NEVER be used for production.

 There is a minimum version of sqlite3 required to run Airflow 2.0+ - minimum version is 3.15.0.
 Some of the